The first August Bank Holiday in 1872 prompted an exodus of people from England’s cities to the seaside.

 The peak of popularity of seaside holidays lies somewhere between the 1950s and 1970s and the seaside still remains popular despite the lure of the warm Mediterranean sun.

 Since the 1950s the colourful life of the beach, with bathers stripped to soak in the sun has becoming a defining image of the seaside, at least on the hot days.
-The other extreme is the image of the huddled holidaymakers in a shelter, but let’s hope this Bank Holiday weekend is scorching rather than soggy!
+The other extreme is the image of the huddled holidaymakers in a shelter, but let’s hope the next Bank Holiday weekend is scorching rather than soggy!